Answers to our most common questions from international applicants…

 International students applying from abroad do not need to pay the application fee.

 Yes.
-Please fax to 661-362-2695, attn: International Admissions.
-If you have access to a scanner, or complete some of the forms on your computer (e.g. your personal statements), you may email them to the International Admissions Counselor
+If you have access to a scanner, or complete some of the forms on your computer (e.g. your personal statements), you may email them to the International Admissions Counselor.

-International Students—those who are not US citizens or lawful permanent residents—will generally need an F-1 student visa to attend TMC.
+International Students—those who are not US citizens or lawful permanent residents—will generally need an F-1 student visa to attend TMU.

 Yes, you should plan to obtain a laptop either in your home country (be sure your bring the appropriate electrical adapter) or here in the USA.
-Average prices for laptops in the USA range from $500-$1200.
-An iPad or netbook will not be sufficient.
+Average prices for laptops in the USA range from $500-$2000.
+An iPad or netbook alone will not be sufficient.

 If you will be on an F-1 student visa, you are not permitted in the United States until 30 days before orientation day.
 Passport to Master's, our orientation program for incoming international students begins the Thursday before WOW (Week of Welcome).
 You will be notified of the specific date.
 We do not provide any housing for incoming students prior to the start of Passport to Master's, so make your plans accordingly.